December 1, 2023

 Taxes become a lien.
 By law, our office is not permitted to mail tax bills or collect payments until the Suffolk County Legislature approves the tax warrant, which typically occurs after this date.
 Under New York State Law, non-receipt of a tax bill will not extend the penalty-free period.

-Our office will be closed on each of these days in observance of Christmas Eve, Christmas Day, New Year's Eve and New Year's Day.
+Our office will be closed on each of these days in observance of Christmas Day and New Year's Day.

 January 10, 2024